utensils/docker-postgres/README.md

 This is a simple container for running PostgreSQL 9.3.
 It allows for basic initial user/pass and schema configuration via ENV variables.

+##Extensions##
+This container is preloaded with the following extensions.

+* PostGIS 2.1

 ##Usage##
 To run with default settings